-Fully Vaccinated Adult Contacts (NB: definition of "fully vaccinated adult" is now 3 doses i.e. 2 doses plus booster) AND all contacts who are aged under 18 years and 4 months must take a PCR test and isolate for 10 days.
+Fully Vaccinated Adult Contacts (NB: definition of "fully vaccinated adult" is now 3 doses of an MHRA-approved vaccine) AND all contacts who are aged under 18 years and 4 months:

-- take 7 daily LFD tests and report results instead of isolating no requirement for a PCR test to be released from self-isolation. - children aged under 5 are encouraged, but not required, to take LFD tests - If you're a close contact who can end self-isolation, you can help protect others by following our guidance on how to stay safe and help prevent the spread.
+- take 7 daily LFD tests and report negative results instead of isolating no requirement for a PCR test to be released from self-isolation. - children aged under 5 who are close contacts do not need to self-isolate or take daily LFD tests, but are recommended to take a one-off LFD test before ending isolation - If you're a close contact who can end self-isolation, you can help protect others by following our guidance on how to stay safe and help prevent the spread.

-Unvaccinated/Partially Vaccinated Adult Contacts (NB: this includes adults with only 0-2 doses)
+Unvaccinated/Partially Vaccinated Adult Contacts (NB: this includes adults with only 0-2 doses):